 There are, of course, many variations on these roles, and the particular companies and markets you enter will make a significant difference to the experience you have when entering either working environment.

-It goes without saying that one of the leading factors to choosing a career path is the salary on offer.
+It goes without saying that one of the leading factors in choosing a career path is the salary on offer.
 And, while it makes sense to pursue a career that gives the financial stability you’re likely to need in later life, there is more to consider than just choosing the right career that pays the best.

 Discuss your Options

 One of the best ways to determine exactly which career path is right for you is to discuss your options with the UK College of Business and Computing.
-Our team of experienced tutors knows what it takes to pursue careers in both disciplines, and will be able to answer any questions you may have about the suitability of available roles with your own skills.
-Simply contact us today to find out more.
+Our team of experienced tutors knows what it takes to pursue careers in both disciplines, and will be able to answer any questions you may have about the suitability of available roles with your skills.
+Contact us today to find out more.